Chaima-LGDOUR/finalProject/readme/readme.md

 void TetrixPiece::setShape(TetrixShape shape)
 {
-     //this function uses a look-up table of pieces to associate each shape with an array of block positions: static const int coordsTable[8][4][2] = {
+     //this function uses a look-up table of pieces to associate
+     //each shape with an array of block positions: static const int coordsTable[8][4][2] = {
         { { 0, 0 },   { 0, 0 },   { 0, 0 },   { 0, 0 } },
         { { 0, -1 },  { 0, 0 },   { -1, 0 },  { -1, 1 } },